igneus/Meum-intende/README.md

 I am not their author - my own liturgical music for the same purpose is in the repository [In adiutorium](https://github.com/igneus/In-adiutorium).
-The resources contained here are either public domain or given to me in order to publish it under some free license.
+The resources contained here are either public domain or given to me in order to publish them under some free license.

 ## License